sbates130272/docker-riscv/README.md

    1. Note this Dockerfile does not run through the automated build process because it exceeds the two hour build limit.

-   2. Note that we can't run mount inside a container so we download the root.bin file using CURL.
-Hoping to find a better solution to this issue in due course.